-A Loyola ABA-approved paralegal credential may be earned through the following tracks:
+A Loyola ABA-approved paralegal credential may be earned through any one of the following tracks:

 - Students who already hold bachelor’s degrees from regionally accredited colleges or universities may earn a post-baccalaureate Certificate in Paralegal Studies.
 Four certificates are offered.
-Three (Litigation Practice Certificate in Paralegal Studies, the Corporate Practice Certificate in Paralegal Studies, or the Certificate in Paralegal Studies) require 22 credits, while one (Litigation and Corporate Practice Certificate in Paralegal Studies) requires 28 credits.
+Three (Litigation Practice Certificate in Paralegal Studies, Corporate Practice Certificate in Paralegal Studies, and a customized Certificate in Paralegal Studies) require 22 credits, while one (Litigation and Corporate Practice Certificate in Paralegal Studies) requires 28 credits.